 In addition to being a wonderful plant in the garden, the flowers work well and hold up as cuts for arrangements.
 Also, after the flowers fade, the red calyces persist on the stems, adding to their seasonal interest.
-That finest of countries which gave the world Monty Python, has also given Gillenia trifoliata the Award of Garden Merit from the Royal Horticultural Society.
+That country, which gave the world Monty Python, has also given Gillenia trifoliata the Award of Garden Merit from the Royal Horticultural Society.
 This is one of the highest awards that a plant can receive from the RHS.

 Now, I beg your pardon, when are you adding Gillenia trifoliata to your garden?